Frefreak/skywalking/docs/en/concepts-and-designs/event.md

 SkyWalking already supports the three pillars of observability, namely logs, metrics, and traces.
 While in a production system in reality, there are many other events that may affect the performance of the system, such as upgrading, rebooting, chaos testing, etc.
 Although some of these events can reflect from the logs, there are also many other events that can not, hence SkyWalking provides a more native way to collect these events.
-This doc covers the design of how the SkyWalking collect events and what events look lik in SkyWalking.
+This doc covers the design of how SkyWalking collects events and what events look like in SkyWalking.

 ## How to Report Events